AKSW/frankgraphbench/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Knowledge-Graph-aware-Recommender-Systems-with-DBpedia's documentation!
+Welcome to FranKGraphbench's documentation!
 ==================================================================================

-This project is an outcome of `Google Summer of Code 2023 <https://summerofcode.withgoogle.com/programs/2023/projects/3NTZTLYb>`_ project at DBpedia, named Knowledge Graph aware Recommender Systems with DBpedia.
+This project is an outcome of `Google Summer of Code 2023 <https://summerofcode.withgoogle.com/programs/2023/projects/3NTZTLYb>`_ project at DBpedia, named FranKGraphBench: Knowledge Graph Aware Recommender Systems Framework for Benchmarking.

 This project have two main components: